 It’s important to recognize the signs of your home being at a greater risk of frozen pipes.
 By doing so, you may be able to prevent this from happening.
 Some red flags to look for in your home include:

 If any of the above are familiar, then it’s important to be proactive in the care of your home.
-Fortunately, knowing that your property is at an increased water damage risk of frozen and burst pipes puts you in a better position to avoid potential future damage.
+Fortunately, knowing that your pipes are at an increased risk of freezing, puts you in a better position to avoid potential future water damage.
 The key lies in knowing which preventative measures to take.
 Some solutions our company recommends can be found below.

 Although many people turn down the thermostat at night, this can be detrimental to the pipes in an older home.
 Instead, it’s recommended to keep your thermostat the same both day and night.
 This will help keep pipes warm, even when it’s extremely cold outside.

 If you have a garage, then it’s important to keep the door closed to prevent the cold outside air from coming in.
 If you must open it, make sure it’s not left open for more than a few minutes before you close it again.
 Since this room is generally not insulated, keeping the cold air out can help keep pipes from freezing.